homeserverhq/hshq/README.md

  - Tunnel/masquerade outgoing network traffic for specific docker networks (not container network piggybacking)
  - No open ports on home router
  - Host email server and/or websites (on the public internet) from home, even behind multiple layers of NAT/CGNAT
- - By default, all services (besides email) are only available on your private network
+ - By default, all services (besides incoming email) are only available on your private network
  - Access with any type of device (desktop/laptop/cellphone/tablet) from anywhere
  - Add your own custom services
  - Port forwarding from RelayServer to internal host (single port or range of ports)